siyelo/dna/_docs/ownership-model.md

 ownership, that’s a sign they shouldn’t be at Siyelo at all.
 So far this has never happened though.

-> Actually, in the bad old days we used to have a kind of “selection
+> Actually, in the bad old days we used to have a kind of "selection
-> process” for new partners.
+> process" for new partners.
 Most people hated it, felt like a stupid
 > beauty contest of some sort, and the people who were NOT offered
 > partnership were of course really disappointed and wondered why.
 So we
 > ditched that model.